Wash Westmoreland: 2015 – present: Solo work

 Prior to Glatzer's death, Westmoreland had consulted him on which project to pursue next, to which Glatzer typed out "COLETTE".
 They had written the screenplay for Colette, based on the life of French author Colette, in 2001, after Glatzer expressed interest in her books.
 However, the project was never picked up, as producers around town cited the LGBTQ love story as too niche.
 After years of development, it was announced in 2016 that Keira Knightley would star as the titular author.
 She was later joined by Dominic West, Eleanor Tomlinson, and Denise Gough.
 The film premiered at the 2018 Sundance Film Festival to a positive reception and later ignited the first all-nighter auction of the fest, with Bleecker Street and 30WEST later partnering on the US rights.
 It was Westmoreland's first film after Glatzer's passing and his third film produced by Killer Films.

 In 2019, Westmoreland was a jury member for the BFI London Film Festival, where his next film Earthquake Bird premiered.
 Earthquake Bird is a noir thriller about a female expat (Alicia Vikander) in Tokyo, Japan who is suspected of murder when her friend (Riley Keough) goes missing in the wake of a tumultuous love triangle with a local photographer (Naoki Kobayashi).
 Written and directed by Westmoreland and based on the novel of the same name by Susanna Jones, Earthquake Bird was filmed entirely in Japan.
 It had a limited theatrical release on 1 November 2019, before moving onto streaming platform, Netflix, on 15 November 2019.

+In 2025, Westmoreland was announced as the director of Heartstopper Forever, a film acting as a series finale to the television show Heartstopper.